Mónica Lavín

+She is a member of the Sistema Nacional de Creadores (FONCA), was a teacher for the SOGEM Writers’ School, and was a professor in the Creative Writing Department of the Universidad Autónoma de la Ciudad de México in México City from 2000 to 2024.
+In 2025, she supports aspiring writers via her online platform.

 Biography

 Mónica Lavín was born on 22 August 1955 in Mexico City, Mexico.
 She earned a degree in biology from the Metropolitan Autonomous University.
 Lavín began writing when she was a teenager, completing her first stories around age thirteen.
 Her best known works include Café cortado, awarded best book of the year (Premio Narrativa de Colima 2001) and La más faulera (Grijalbo), a novel for young readers that has been reprinted several times.
-Her novel Despertar los apetitos (Alfaguara, 2005), combines Lavín’s passions for food and travel and is based on her trip across Canada on the Transcanadian Railway as a gastronomy journalist.
+Her novel Despertar los apetitos (Alfaguara, 2005), combines Lavín's passions for food and travel and is based on her trip across Canada on the Transcanadian Railway as a gastronomy journalist.
 Yo, la peor (Grijalbo, 2009), a historical novel about Mexican poet and scholar Sor Juana Inés de la Cruz, was very well received by critics and readers and won the Elena Poniatowska Ibero-American Novel Prize (Premio Iberoamericano de Novela Elena Poniatowska).
-Lavín’s latest novels are La casa chica (Planeta: 2012) and Doble filo (PRHM: 2014).

-Lavín has also published many non-fiction works in the fields of scientific and food journalism.
-She is a contributor to a variety of periodicals including El Economista, El Universal, Época, La Plaza, La Vida Literaria, Memoria de Papel, Mundo Celular, Nonotza, and Vértigo.
 Her book of essays Leo luego escribo: ideas for enjoying reading (Lectorum, 2000) was chosen for the National Classroom Library Program.
-Her stories appear in anthologies both in Mexico and around the world (United States, Italy, Canada, France, Panamá).
-She was a Literary resident in the Banff Centre for the Arts in Canada, the Yaddo Colony of the Arts in Saratoga Springs and The Hermitage Retreat in Florida.
-She has worked as a publisher, scriptwriter; and radio and television host in conversation with other writers.
-She has been invited to give lectures and readings in Mexico and abroad.
-She writes for the cultural section of the El Universal newspaper, Fahrenheit art magazine, and interviews writers for public television in Mexico.
-She is a member of the Sistema Nacional de Creadores (FONCA), was a teacher for the SOGEM Writers’ School, and is currently a professor in the Creative Writing Department of the Universidad Autónoma de la Ciudad de México in México City.
+Her work is widely anthologized in Mexico and around the world (United States, Italy, Canada, France, Spain, Panamá).
+In 2025, she launched her online creative writing course project to support aspiring writers.